V. Payroll Guidelines

 During term breaks and one term each year, students on leave from school may be employed full-time.
 Summer term is considered a term for this purpose.

-Students may have GTF appointments and also work as student employees.
-These students are limited to .49 FTE employment counting both GTF and student employment hours, and may lose their GTF appointments if they exceed this limit.
+Students may have Graduate Employee (GE) appointments and also work as student employees.
+These students are limited to .49 FTE employment counting both GE and student employment hours, and may lose their GE appointments if they exceed this limit.

 University Housing Live-in Student Staff (i.e., Residence Assistants, Language Assistants, etc.) are a special category of student employment.
 These students receive room and board, a small monthly payroll stipend, and are available to provide assistance to students living in the residence halls.
-These employees do not work traditional hours and it is expected that they spend about 20 hours a week carrying out their duties.
-First year Live-in Student Staff are prohibited from employment in any other on-campus student jobs.
-Because of the unstructured nature of these positions, returning Live-in Student Staff who meet GPA requirements may request be employed in another on-campus student position.
-This must be approved by both the Director of Residence Life in University Housing and the Employment Manager in Human Resources.
+These employees do not work traditional hours and it is expected that they spend a maximum average of twenty (20) hours per week carrying out their duties.
+Resident Assistants are permitted to serve in the Resident Assistant role while simultaneously employed by other on or off-campus jobs with advance approval from University Housing as outlined in the Role Agreement.

-For more information regarding student employment policy and procedures, see the HR website.
+For more information regarding student employment, see the HR website.